Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 ### Example 9: _Use Case 2 - fully private_

-Implementation in an Existing, Enterprise-Specific Virtual Network for a New Deployment - fully private.
+Deployment in an Existing, Enterprise-Specific Virtual Network - fully private.

 <details>